The Selling Antiques Guide - How you can profit by selling antiques

 - Many locals would go to their nearby Antique Shops and leave their antiques on concession and such items are not always spotted for the treasures they are by the Shopkeepers or by the owners themselves.
 However do aim for smaller towns and villages, in big cities like London for example experience shows that it's harder to come by something which is not already top price.

 - Go to Yard & Boot Sales

 There are few things to consider if you're hoping to make a dime out of selling antiques.
 Here are some expenses which you must factor in on pay day or price tagging:

 - Time - what are you earning as an hourly rate.
 All that time spent at garage sales, in thrift shops and at auctions.

 - Fuel and Travel Expenses - not just fuel but car costs, trips to mail parcels and buy packaging.

 - Post and Packing Costs - boxes, tape, stamps, labels, bubble wrap, ink and paper.

-- eBay fees - the many and varied costs of owning and operating an eBay shop and the real cost of listing mutliple items and final sales fees.
+- eBay/online auction fees - the many and varied costs of owning and operating an eBay shop or participating in an online auction and the real cost of listing multiple items and final sales fees.

 - Unsold Inventory - that's right all that stuff in the garage, or the loft or the spare room.
 The stuff that looked like a good earner last month, which didn't even make the minimum bid.